williameclee/slepian_ulmo/README.md

 - [slepian_delta](https://github.com/csdms-contrib/slepian_delta.git)
 - [MatlabColourmapGenerator](https://github.com/williameclee/MatlabColourmapGenerator)

-[MatlabColourmapGenerator](https://github.com/williameclee/MatlabColourmapGenerator) is not necessary, but it generates better colours and colourmaps.
+[MatlabColourmapGenerator](https://github.com/williameclee/MatlabColourmapGenerator) is not necessary, but it generates better-looking colours and colourmaps (like the one above).

 ### Geographic domains